tgardela/event_manager/README.md

 - Add some  filtering to endpoints retrieving events (e.g. date , type, status, past events, future events, etc)

 - Create a frontend to consume the API

-Delivery:

-Please use git.
-You can choose whatever git platform you want (Github, Bitbucket, Gitlab, etc)

-Please provide instructions on how to set up the project in a README file